 - while George Duvall from Rhode Island settled in Shelter Island in the 1860’s.
 Ralph Duvall wrote a history of the island in 1932.

 Dr. Jean Formy-Duval fled Revolutionary France for Haiti and ended up around 1795 in Columbus county, North Carolina.
 He was an early cotton planter there.
 His son John settled in Florida and fought on the Confederate side in the Civil War.
 Some descendants shortened their surname to Duval.

 Canadian Duvals crossed the border into America.
 Included in their number were the descendants of early immigrant Pierre Thuot dit Duval – some of them migrating to Monroe county, Michigan near Detroit in the late 1700’s while Charles and Sarah Duval arrived in Wisconsin in 1873.

 Claude Du Vall the Highwayman.
 Claude Du Vall, the gentleman highwayman, was hanged at Tyburn in January 1670

-to his arm did yield, and ladies to his face.
+- Knights to his arm did yield, and ladies to his face.